 There are several combinations of backfill materials and retained soils that could be applicable for the basement walls of the subject structure.
-However, the conditions can be well-represented by assuming the retained soil consists of a material with an angle of internal friction of 30 degrees and a bulk (drained) unit weight of 20 kN/m3.
+However, the conditions can be well-represented by assuming the retained material has an angle of internal friction of 30 degrees and a bulk (drained) unit weight of 20 kN/m3.

-Where undrained conditions are anticipated (i.e. below the groundwater level), the applicable effective (undrained) unit weight of the retained soil can be taken as 13 kN/m3, where applicable.
+Where undrained conditions are anticipated (i.e. below the groundwater level), the applicable effective (undrained) unit weight of the retained material can be taken as 13 kN/m3, where applicable.
 A hydrostatic pressure should be added to the total static earth pressure when using the effective unit weight.